MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/request-access-for-sdks-samples.md

 ## PC (GDK) and Xbox (GDK)

 If you're a registered developer but don't yet have access, email your Microsoft representative.
+In addition, to get access to Lobby and Matchmaking SDKs for GDK, please follow these instructions:
+1. Email PlayFabSdkAccess@microsoft.com with your developer information.
+1. After we've verified that you're a registered developer for PC/Xbox GDK, we'll grant you access.

 ## Need help?